software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 >
 > An anonymous user, that is an user who is not signed in, should be able to see the quiz list.
 However, they should not be able to add a quiz.
 That is, the link for adding a quiz should not be visible if the user is not signed in.
 >
 > After signing in, the teacher should be able to add a quiz.
 However, the teacher should only be able to edit and delete quizzes they have added themselves.
 That is, the "Edit" link and the "Delete" button in the quiz list should only be visible if the teacher has added the quiz.
-The quiz list should also display the username of the teacher who has added the quiz.
+The quiz list should also display the username of the teacher who has added the quiz"
->
-> In the student dashboard, the username of the user who added the quiz should be displayed in the quiz list.
-The username should be a link to a separate page where the quizzes added by the user are listed."
 >
 > -- The Product Owner